Top-down view of a person's feet at a crossroads with three white arrows painted on asphalt, symbolizing the choice of a career path

 For starters, we have two universal career aptitude tests for you.
 Although these tests were created a long time ago, they remain a powerful tool for people to choose the right career path.

 The first one is The Career Anchors test.
 The Career Anchor theory and the relevant test were developed by Edgar Henry Schein, a Swiss-American specialist in corporate culture in the 1970s.
 Career anchors, or career orientations, according to Schein, are, essentially, a combination of your most important motives, priorities, skills, and perceived areas of competence.
-The Career Anchor Test was created to help people determine their fundamental values and match their career goals with these values.
-In other words, the test contributes important information to the understanding of an individual’s characteristics and capabilities, which will help them build a successful career and be satisfied with their life.
+The Career Anchors Test was created to help people determine their fundamental values and match their career goals with these values.
+In other words, the test offers important insight into an individual's characteristics and capabilities, which will help them build a successful career and be satisfied with their life.

 As for the second test, it is called The Holland Code and is otherwise referred to as RIASEC, which is the acronym for the six types of vocational choices it suggests.
 The test's author is John L. Holland, an American psychologist and professor at Michigan University.
 The original description of the six types of occupations was "motoric, intellectual, supportive, aesthetic, persuasive, and conforming".
 However, later John L. Holland changed them to the following: Realistic (Doers),Investigative (Thinkers),Social (Helpers),Artistic (Creators),Enterprising (Persuaders),and Conventional (Organizers).
 Practically, RIASEC is based on career development theory and occupation choices depending on personality types.